People v. State

 My nomination for Most Admirable Living Lawyer

-February 13, 2010 By: John Kindley Category: Legal profession
+February 13, 2010 By: John Kindley Category: Uncategorized

 In my last post I held up Lysander Spooner (1808-1887) as the historical figure who most exemplifies my own highest aspirations as a lawyer: to stand up for other people’s natural rights as well as my own, without undue regard for personal welfare, in the teeth of the moneyed establishment, popular prejudice, and politician-made “law.”